geoblink/design-system/src/elements/GeoDropdownCompactButton.md

-`GeoPopoverCompactButton` is a button designed to display a single icon which is surrounded by a bordered box on hover or when the linked popup is displayed.
+`GeoDropdownCompactButton` is a button designed to display a single icon which is surrounded by a bordered box on hover or when the linked popup is displayed.

 It's suitable to display additional actions in lists that show evident changes